MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    `VersionControlItems, AdminProjectRights`
    :::column-end:::
    :::column span="2":::
-   Can manage other users' permissions for folders and files in version control.
+   Can manage other users' permissions for folders and files in version control.*
-   > [!NOTE]
-   > Consider adding this permission to any manually added users or groups that contributes to the development of the project and that must be able to create private branches, unless the project is under more restrictive development practices.
    :::column-end:::
 :::row-end:::
 :::row:::